 I’ve basically wore my favorite pair of sandals all summer (I have the sandal-strap tan lines to prove it) with occasional use of some old Keds-style knockoffs from Target when I needed an actual shoe.
 All of my Converse have aged and worn out to the point it’s time to let them go, and the Target-Keds are looking a little worn-out, too.
 I also needed slippers; I’ve been wearing a novelty pair shaped like unicorns, but they’re getting ratty.
 I’ve also been looking to replace my riding boots, which were bought for $30 from Payless, when Payless was still in business.
 I’ve been nursing them along with generous applications of mineral oil on the pleather and careful storage that has kept them looking fairly new, but I’d rather have a pair of quality leather boots.
 Recently, I threw out a bunch of worn-out ballet flats… they’re not exactly quality shoes, and I find myself buying them because they’re cheap, wearing them out quickly, and having to get rid of them.

-Quality shoes aren’t inexpensive… but I’ve made peace with needing to invest in a good pair of casual shoes.
+Quality shoes are expensive, and even “decent” shoes aren’t exactly inexpensive… but I’ve made peace with needing to spend some money on a pair of casual shoes.
 I don’t know where I’d get another $30 pair of riding boots now that Payless is no longer around, which is why I’ve been meticulously caring for the pleather… but if I’m going to spend the time and effort to take care of a pair of boots, why aren’t they real leather?!
 And for all the money I’ve thrown away on ballet flats, I could buy a pair of shoes that would last for at least a few years…

-Some time ago, when I started to get into the idea of dressing in a more classic/traditional style, I noted that what passed for a good “casual” shoe seemed to be a nice loafer.
-This was not well-received by my brain, and it probably resulted in why I have so many ballet flats, as I desperately tried to fill the loafer-shaped void in my wardrobe with another other than loafers.
-My parents are of a certain age — they’re first-wave Baby Boomers — and my mother delivered me about six months shy of her 40th birthday.
-Mom had very definite ideas about what was appropriate for the classroom, and they largely seemed to be based on her own childhood.
+Some time ago, when I started to get into the idea of adopting some more elements of American classic/traditional style, I noted that what passed for a good “casual” shoe seemed to be a nice loafer.
+This was not well-received by my brain, and it probably resulted in why I have so many ballet flats, as I desperately tried to fill the loafer-shaped void in my wardrobe with anything other than loafers.
+My parents are of a certain age — they’re first-wave Baby Boomers.
+Mom had very definite ideas about what kind of attire was appropriate for the classroom, which largely seemed to be based on her own childhood.
 Even though she was a teacher, she taught at a private high school — so maybe she just didn’t realize how out-of-touch with 1990’s child fashion she was.
 I wasn’t allowed to wear jeans to school, at all, until the fifth grade (when mom finally caved to my begging and pleading about how I was the only kid not wearing them).
-Before that, there was an argument about school shoes… do I need to explain the horror of being a child made to wear penny loafers when the other kids have Nike sneakers?
+Before that, there was the never-ending argument about school shoes… do I need to explain the horror of being a child made to wear penny loafers when the other kids have Nike sneakers?

 Terri and I actually walked past the G.H.
 Bass outlet the first time.
 Then I changed my mind, we turned around, and went in.
 The entire store was on sale, since the company is currently in restructuring and they’re closing their retail operations.
 Right up front, there was a display of shoes that were marked down to 70% off.
 You’d pay only $33 for any box on the table.